5 Factors That Make You Feel Shame

 Posted Oct 04, 2015

 2. Self-blame.
 Shame and guilt are emotions of self-blame.
 In the course of daily life, bad things inevitably happen.
 According to attribution theory, human beings are naturally drawn to search for causal explanations.
-Assessing the situation, we may blame our spouse, poor weather, etc. But when we blame ourselves, we are most apt to feel shame and guilt.
+Assessing the situation, we may blame our spouse, poor weather, or many other reasons.
+But when we blame ourselves, we are most apt to feel shame and guilt.
 For example, by incorrectly attributing responsibility for obesity mostly to personal character rather than to the environment or context, the obese can feel shame.

 4. Personal trait.
 People high on the trait of public self-consciousness are likely to be shame-prone.
-On the other hand, there are individuals who are likely to blame others, or attempt to avoid blaming themselves.
+On the other hand, there are individuals who are likely to blame others or attempt to avoid blaming themselves.